Ethnic Notions: Content

-The documentary touches upon issues of servility, sexuality, appearances, the "noble" savage, and most evidently the impact of mass media on the image of the African Americans—especially the exaggerated physical image of a very dark person, with very bright large lips, very white eyes and large unkempt hair—and how this affects the self-image of the African American.
+The documentary touches upon issues of servility, sexuality, appearances, the "noble" savage, and most evidently, the impact of mass media on the image of African Americans—especially the exaggerated physical image of a very dark person with very bright, large lips, very white eyes and large unkempt hair—and how this affects the self-image of the African American.
 The insidious images exacted a devastating toll on Black Americans.

 Reception

 Ethnic Notions has become a mainstay of university, high school, and public library collections and the most widely seen of Marlon Riggs’ work.
-It won an Emmy Award in 1988.
+It won a National EMMY Award in 1988.